Babybird

 Babybird are an English rock band formed by songwriter and multi-instrumentalist Stephen Jones, who has been releasing music since 1995.
 While Jones' early solo work was released under the "Baby Bird" name, the altered "Babybird" was first used to distinguish the full band line-up that has changed often over the years.
 However, in recent years, Jones has recorded many of the Babybird albums himself, in addition to recording as a solo artist, and under various aliases including Death of the Neighbourhood, Trucker, Black Reindeer, Deluder, Arthritis Kid and others.

 Stephen Jones started writing and recording songs at home and his first collection of these demos, I Was Born a Man, was released in July 1995 using the name Baby Bird.
 He formed a band in order to tour and promote this work.
 In 1996, Babybird signed to Echo Records and their first single was released in July 1996.
 Babybird were dropped from their record label in 2000 after their third album, Bugged, had poor sales.
 The band then split.
 Jones continued on his own, writing fiction, releasing solo work and created the score for the film Blessed (2004).
 In October 2005, the band reformed with three members and created the album Between My Ears There Is Nothing But Music, released in September 2006.
 They went on tour in November 2009 and then split again in 2013.
 After a number of Babybird releases on Bandcamp from 2015, Jones took the band back out on tour in late 2017 with a new line up.
 A compilation album Happy Stupid Nothing was released in 2019, featuring a selection of Babybird tracks from 2015 onwards.

 Career

-Jones had begun writing songs and recording home demos as part of an experimental theatre group in Nottingham.
-A collection of these demos, I Was Born a Man, was released in July 1995, under the name Baby Bird.
-He recruited a band made up of Huw Chadbourn (keyboards), Robert Gregory (drums), John Pedder (bass) and Luke Scott (guitar), in order to tour and promote his work.
+Stephen Jones was born in Telford, Shropshire and spent most of his childhood living in New Zealand.
+He studied acting at Nottingham Trent University, where he began writing songs and recording home demos as part of an experimental theatre group called Dogs in Honey.
+By 1994, Jones was based in Sheffield, where he had amassed up to 400 songs on 200 cassette tapes.
+At the urging of friends, he signed a publishing deal with Chrysalis Music, but efforts to release his music were turned down by several labels and A&R representatives, including Nick Beggs of Kajagoogoo.
+In July 1995, Jones self-released the first collection of these demos, I Was Born a Man, under the name Baby Bird.
+He recruited a band made up of Huw Chadbourn (keyboards), Robert Gregory (drums), John Pedder (bass) and Luke Scott (guitar), under the slightly tweaked moniker of Babybird, in order to tour and promote his work.